 What’s your take on the E.L.
 James phenomenon?
 What do you think the success of 50 Shades did for the fanfiction world?

-The two best things to come out of the 50 Shades phenomenon though are that BDSM suddenly lost its taboo status, allowing many many people to explore it in real life for the first time, and that writing fanfiction AND erotic fiction was suddenly legitimized as a pursuit.
+The two best things to come out of the 50 Shades phenomenon though are that BDSM suddenly lost its taboo status, allowing many people to explore it in real life for the first time safely.
+Many people are finding more information on how to use sex toys to learn about their own wants and needs, which is only a good thing.
+That, and that writing fanfiction AND erotic fiction was suddenly legitimized as a pursuit.
 All those people who used to say writing fanfic was a “waste of time,” very suddenly shut up.

 MM: What fanfiction story of yours would you like us to highlight?
 What fanfiction story (other than one you created) would you recommend?